Needium66/Cybersecurity/Impacket/Readme.md

-To really start it run the below commands with systemctl enable systemctl enable ssh - to make it to be fully active and running - it will enable a symlink systemctl enable postgresql - to enable or create a symlink service apachejide stop - to stop the webserver service that was created
+To really start it run the below commands with systemctl enable systemctl enable ssh - to make it to be fully active and running - it will enable a symlink systemctl enable postgresql - to enable or create a symlink service apachejide stop - to stop the webserver service that was created.
+Writing Script;
+cd out of the impacket folder.
+Do a ping of your local ip with a count of 1 to check that it is up: ping -c 1 192.168.1.254 write it to a file: ping -c 1 192.168.1.254 > ip.txt view it: cat ip.txt. it will have same content as when you ping the ip
+Next: Build a ping sweeper